English Language

 Mission and Vision:

-We believe that every Blangahnite can and wants to excel in their learning of the English Language.
+every Blangahnite can and wants to excel in their learning of the English

 We aspire for our students to have strong language and literacy skills, love reading and be empathetic communicators as well as confident writers.